-If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in the prospectus for our initial public offering lapse, the trading price of our common stock could decline.
-As of the completion of our initial public offering, we had outstanding a total of 38,148,090 shares of common stock.
-Of these shares, substantially all of the shares of our common stock sold in the initial public offering (excluding any shares sold to our directors or officers in the directed share program) are freely tradable, without restriction, in the public market.
+If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.
+As of December 31, 2020, we had outstanding a total of 38,157,618 shares of common stock.